rahman-habib/paktoken-erc20-hardhat/README.md

 ### How to Create an ERC-20 Token
 First, create an Alchemy account, setup Metamask, HardHat, and Solidity for this project.

-Next, enter `mkdir my-token` and `cd my-token` to create a folder for your project and change directories to your my-token folder, then `run npm` init
+Next, enter `mkdir my-token` and `cd my-token` to create a folder for your project and change directories to your my-token folder, then `run npm init`

 `mk my-token`

 `cd my-token`

 `npm init`

+Next, go to the my-token project root directory and type mkdir contracts and mkdir scripts into your command line to create two new folders that will organize your ERC-20 smart contracts and your deployment scripts:

+`mkdir contracts`

+`mkdir scripts`
+## 2. Write ERC-20 Token Smart Contract
+Here’s how to write the token contract for your ERC-20 token using Solidity, which is like Java and JavaScript, or C and C++:

+Open up the my-token project in your code editor.

+Navigate to your /contracts folder

+Open a new .sol file and name the .sol file the same name as your token